Hamms/wc3-route-guide/Reign of Chaos/2 - Path of the Damned (Undead Campaign)/4 - Key of the Three Moons.md

 # Key of the Three Moons

+Use the starting forces plus the two free Zeppelins and some mercenary Goblin Sappers to target down the three Altars of Kings, and use a Necropolis plus a Scroll of Town Portal to run directly to the elfgate.

 ## Overview

 Take your forces east to the Goblin Merchant and load them into the Zeppelins.
 Specifically: